tari-project/tari/RFC/src/RFC-0171_MessageSerialisation.md

 ```

 This trait will have default implementations to cover most use cases (e.g. a simple call through to `serde_json`).
 Serde
-also offers significant ability to tweak how a given struct will be serialised through the use of
+also offers significant ability to tweak how a given struct will be serialized through the use of
 [attributes](https://serde.rs/attributes.html).